 Always make sure you have your payment terms on your invoices, so a customer knows the date they need to pay by.
 This may seem obvious, but often invoices have no terms on them at all, so you’re giving customers carte blanche as to when to pay you.

-Payment methods – your customers need to be able to pay you so make it clear what methods you accept.
+Offer multiple payment methods – your customers need to be able to pay you so make it clear exactly which methods you accept.
 Online payment methods such as Stripe or Paypal mean a customer can pay you directly from their invoice.
 If you accept BACS, ensure you have your bank account details clearly visible.
 It’s also useful to say if you don’t accept cheques.
 It’s surprising in this day and age that companies still use this payment method but you don’t need to accept cheques.
 They are often seen as a delaying tactic and means that as well as waiting for them to arrive in the post, you also have to visit the bank to pay them in.

 Make sure you chase payment